dbernhard-0x7CD/CosVis/README.md

 * 9th bit is only for dark-matter, this makes no sense

 # DONE
+* temperature in log [CPP]
+   * does not look that interesting in paraview
 * visualize phi (graphitational potential)
    * shows where the center of mass of the universe is
  * create filter which takes data from UI and filters particles based on their type [CPP]